-Penalties: Under the regime in Federal Iraq, penalties are imposed on unpaid or late paid tax of 5% of the amount outstanding if payment is not made within 21 days of the due date, plus an additional 5% penalty if the tax is outstanding after a further 21 days (i.e., 42 days in total).
-Interest runs from the payment due date until the date the tax is finally settled.
+In both Federal Iraq and the Kurdistan Region, penalties are imposed on late or unpaid tax at a rate of 5% of the amount outstanding if payment is not made within 21 days of the due date, plus an additional 5% penalty if the tax is outstanding after an additional 21 days (i.e., after 42 days in total).
+Further, late payment interest of 11% per annum applies in Federal Iraq and to small taxpayers in the Kurdistan Region.
+For large taxpayers in the Kurdistan Region, interest applies on tax that is paid late, at a rate of 1% per month.
+Interest accrues from the payment due date until the date the tax is finally settled.